 With a Commerce degree majoring in Management and Marketing, Paul previously held several senior marketing and management roles in some of the world’s leading service-based organisations.
-In recent years he has overseen the development and marketing of more than 1,000 properties valued at over $500 million, and partnered with most of Australia’s leading property companies on iconic projects.
+As founder and Managing Director of Blackburne Property Group, Paul has overseen the development and marketing of more than 1,000 properties valued at over $500 million, and partnered with most of Australia’s leading property companies on iconic projects.
 He is widely regarded as a leader in the property development and project marketing industries.

 David leads PwC’s Technology, Information, Communications and Entertainment (TICE) practice and is also a senior partner in our Assurance practice based in Sydney.
 David has significant international experience having worked in the San Francisco office for 3 years and in the Jakarta office for 5 years.
 David has also provided services in buy and sell side due diligence, strategic business plan reviews and inbound investment decision reviews.
 David has held a number of senior management roles in the firm including the leading the TICE Assurance practice, the Consumer and Industrial Products Assurance practice and being the Chief Operating Officer of the Assurance practice.
 As a consequence David understands the key drivers in running a business.